 All parents have an obligation to provide for their children financially, regardless of the status of their relationship.
 Parents are often unable to come to an agreement regarding what each parent’s responsibility should be with regards to child support, however, and one parent will seek court intervention to determine child support obligations.
 Child support cases can often take months or years to be resolved, which presents an issue as to who will provide for the child in the interim.
 In such cases, a parent can petition the court to issue a temporary child support order, which will set forth each parent’s obligations for providing financial support of the child until an ultimate decision is made in the case.

 How Courts Determine Temporary Support Obligations

-Determining temporary support obligations is a relatively straightforward process.
+Determining temporary support obligations, sometimes referred to as pendente lite support, is a relatively straightforward process.
 Most, if not all states have written guidelines that set forth factors and calculations the court must use to determine temporary support obligations.
 Factors considered include the income and assets of each parent, the number of children for whom support must be provided and their ages, and the estimated expenses of caring for each child.
 Often the custody arrangement of each child is considered as well.
 Support obligations determined under a state’s guidelines are generally presumed to be correct, but in certain circumstances a judge may be permitted to deviate from the guidelines.

 Factors Affecting Support Obligations